bobbyluig/eclipse/src/theia/oculus/README.md

 ## Installation

 Currently, there is no Python installer.
 You will first need all of the prerequisites of the main project.

+First, configure Boost Python.
+If you're on Windows, you'll need to compile it yourself.
+Go to `tools/build` and run `bootstrap.bat`.
+Then, execute `b2 install`.
+Add `C:/boost-build-engine/bin` to PATH.
+Go to the root of the Boost folder and run `b2 -a --with-python address-model=32 toolset=msvc runtime-link=static`.
+You can choose 64-bit address model if that corresponds to your Python version.

+After building, execute the following with the proper directory locations:

+1. `setx BOOST_ROOT C:/boost_x_xx_x`
+2. `setx BOOST_LIBRARYDIR C:/boost_x_xx_x/stage/lib`

+You will also need to set your OpenCV Enviroment Variable if you have not already done so.
+Follow the instruction at [OpenCV - Set Enviroment Variable](`http://docs.opencv.org/2.4/doc/tutorials/introduction/windows_install/windows_install.html#windowssetpathandenviromentvariable`) (it's outdated but the procedure is the same.
+The path is one which contains the binaries).

-Build and install using the following steps:
+After resolving prerequisites, build and install using the following steps:

 1. `cd oculus`
 2. `mkdir build`